-A holiday cottage in West Wales is the perfect base for a birdwatching holiday: wherever you may be, there are interesting opportunities for spotting some exciting birds.
-The geological diversity and variety of habitats of West Wales allows many species of birds to find a niche here: you’re rarely far from the coast or an estuary and, inland, the sparsely populated countryside provides an ideal home for a number of bird species.
+A holiday cottage in West Wales is the perfect base for birdwatching holidays.
+Wherever you may be, there are opportunities for spotting some exciting birds.
+The geological diversity and variety of habitats of West Wales allow many species of birds to find a niche here: you’re rarely far from the coast or an estuary and, inland, the sparsely populated countryside provides an ideal home for a number of bird species.

 Many birds make their permanent home in Wales, but others only make an appearance as summer or winter visitors.
-We have categorised the birds in our list as Resident, Summer or Winter.
 Summer visitors start arriving as early as March.
 Winter visitors include many wading birds and ducks which fly south from their breeding grounds.
 Our estuaries are teeming with them in the colder months, so your out-of-season break can hold a special allure.
-For further details about breeding and migration, please see the recommended books listed below.

 On the coast and estuaries, you’ll spot many a Cormorant, Curlew and Herring Gull as well as the marvellous Oystercatcher with its bold black and white feathers setting off the bright orange of its bill and legs.
 The Canada Goose increases in numbers each year and is particularly fond of the Teifi, Nevern and Dyfi Estuaries.
 Grey Herons and Kingfishers are fond of slow-moving rivers or lakes and ponds and there are plenty of chances to spot them if you’re quiet and alert.

 A trip to the offshore islands of Pembrokeshire will reveal colonies of birds which favour a life at sea, including Guillemots, Razorbills, Gannets and the delightful Puffin with its striped bill and clumsy gait.